biobricks/rpc-multistream/README.md

 * encoding
 * objectMode

 or you must set explicit to true.
-Setting explicit to true will cost more bandwidth since each call will include stream options even if they match defaults.
+Setting explicit to true will cost more bandwidth since each call will include stream options even if they match your defaults.

 The streams returns by async callbacks are currently all duplex streams, no matter if the original stream on the remote side was only a read or write stream.

 If using synchronous calls then both RPC server and client cannot be in the same process or error reporting won't work.
 But why would you even use an RPC system in that situation in the first place?

+# ToDo

+* Make sure the 'explicit' option works.
+* Automatically close irrelevant ends of read/write streams

+* More examples:
+** Multiple-callbacks per call
+** Binary stream
+** Async call with multiple streams + client sending stream to server ** Calling remote callbacks from remote callbacks (turtles)

 # Copyright and license